1egoman/ageofcol/README.md

 ###What kind of game is Age of Colonization?###
 Age of Colonization is still in very early development, so the overall picture of the game is not yet clear.
 The final game, for comparison, will probably be something like a combination of Age of Empires and Minecraft.

+###What is this branch for?###
+This branch is for some experimental things that I want to mss about with.
+It will be mostly rewritten and overall different.